wyeworks/richardburton/README.md

 1. create a new project in the [Google Cloud Console](https://console.cloud.google.com/apis/dashboard);
 2. configure the [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) in order to generate the credentials;
-3. create new [OAuth2 credentials](https://console.cloud.google.com/apis/credentials), ideally one per environment, setting the site's canonical URL as allowed JavaScript origin and the `/api/auth/callback/google` api path as allowed redirect URI.
+3. create new [OAuth2 credentials](https://console.cloud.google.com/apis/credentials), ideally one per environment, setting the site's canonical URL as allowed JavaScript origin and the `/api/auth/callback/google` api path as allowed redirect URI;

-and generate OAuth2 credentials through the [credentials dashboard](https://console.cloud.google.com/apis/credentials).
+4. and generate OAuth2 credentials through the [credentials dashboard](https://console.cloud.google.com/apis/credentials).
 You will need to configure the OAuth consent screen in order to generate the credentials.
 This will generate a brand new Google OAuth2 Client whose Client ID and Secret must be passed to the app via [environment variables](#environment-variables).

 Authentication is achieved via JSON Web Tokens (JWT).
 An id token is retrieved and stored on sign in by the frontend server using Google's OAuth2 flow; everything happens in the server-side of the backend.
 This token is then sent to the backend server on each request's authorization header.
 The id token is verified in the backend server checking its issuer (that can be retrieved from [Google's well-known OpenId Configuration](https://accounts.google.com/.well-known/openid-configuration)); its audience (the configured Google OAuth2 client, identified by its id); and its cryptographic signature (using one of [Google's OAuth2 certificates](https://www.googleapis.com/oauth2/v2/certs) as public key).